vmware-tanzu/pinniped/site/content/docs/concierge-and-supervisor-demo.md

 ## Example of Deploying on Multiple kind Clusters

 [kind](https://kind.sigs.k8s.io) is a tool for creating and managing Kubernetes clusters on your local machine which uses Docker containers as the cluster's "nodes".
-This is a convenient way to try out Pinniped on a local non-production cluster.
+This is a convenient way to try out Pinniped on local non-production clusters.

 The following steps will deploy the latest release of Pinniped on kind.
 It will deploy the Pinniped Supervisor on one cluster, and the Pinniped Concierge on another cluster.
-A multi-cluster deployment strategy is common for Pinniped.
-The Pinniped Concierge will use a [`JWTAuthenticator`](https://github.com/vmware-tanzu/pinniped/blob/main/generated/1.19/README.adoc#k8s-api-go-pinniped-dev-generated-1-19-apis-concierge-authentication-v1alpha1-jwtauthenticator) to authenticate federated identities from the Supervisor
+A multi-cluster deployment strategy is typical for Pinniped.
+The Pinniped Concierge will use a [`JWTAuthenticator`](https://github.com/vmware-tanzu/pinniped/blob/main/generated/1.19/README.adoc#k8s-api-go-pinniped-dev-generated-1-19-apis-concierge-authentication-v1alpha1-jwtauthenticator) to authenticate federated identities from the Supervisor.

 1. Install the tools required for the following steps.